txthinking/brook/docs/brook-wssserver.md

 ## Run brook wssserver

 Make sure your domain name has been resolved successfully.
 Brook will automatically issue a certificate for your server, assuming your domain is `domain.com`.
-If there is a firewall, remember to allow TCP on this port 80 and 443.
+If there is a firewall, remember to open **TCP on port 80 and 443**.

 ```
 $ brook wssserver --domain domain.com --password hello